 - approve the framework of internal control and risk management proposed by the executive management and review the implementation of this framework;

 - take all necessary measures to ensure the integrity and timely disclosure of the company's financial statements and other material financial and non-financial information in accordance with applicable law;

-- ensure that the company presents an integrated view of the company's performance in its annual report and that it contains sufficient information on issues of societal concern and the relevant environmental and social indicators;
+- ensure that the company presents an integrated view of its performance in its annual report and that the report contains sufficient information on issues of societal concern and relevant environmental and social indicators;

-- ensure that there is a process in place for monitoring the company's compliance with laws and other regulations, as well as for the application of internal guidelines relating thereto; and
+- ensure that there is a process in place to monitor the company's compliance with laws and other regulations, and the application of internal guidelines relating thereto; and

 - approve a code of conduct (or several activity-specific codes of conduct), setting out the expectations for the company's leadership and employees in terms of responsible and ethical behaviour.
-The board should monitor compliance with such code of conduct at least on an annual basis.
+The board should verify compliance with the code of conduct at least once a year.

-The 2020 Code states that the board of directors should take decisions in close consultation with the CEO regarding the structure of executive management and should determine the powers and duties of the executive managers.
-A mention to this effect should be included in the terms of reference of the board and of executive management.
+The 2020 Code states that the board of directors should reach decisions in close consultation with the CEO regarding the structure of executive management and should determine the powers and duties of the executive managers.
+A mention to this effect should be included in the terms of reference of both the board and executive management.
 The board should ensure that executive management is able to perform its responsibilities and duties.
 In view of the company's values, risk appetite and key policies, executive management should have sufficient latitude to propose and implement corporate strategy.
-Executive management should, at least:
+Executive management should, as a minimum:

 - be entrusted with the running of the company;